project-machine/mos/README.md

-# mos - machine os
+# mos - machine OS

 mos is the systems management portion of project machine.
 See (this post on OCI based linux)[https://s3hh.wordpress.com/2022/10/27/oci-based-linux/]